Clarence Chamberlin: Personal life

-Record Flights
+Final years and death

+In 1970, the city of Denison hosted a Flight Fair at the new Denison Municipal Airport to honor native aviators Clarence Chamberlin and Charles Fink, (Note: Charles Fink was a resident of the Denison-Deloit area who served as an airplane commander on one of the three B-52s to make the first jet-powered non-stop round-the-globe flight in 1957.) and to celebrate the airfield's new designation as Chamberlin-Fink Field.
+Chamberlin was unable to attend.
+In the years prior to 1977, Denison had planned to invite Chamberlin to return to the city for the celebration of the 50th anniversary of his Trans-Atlantic flight, but the aviator died on October 31, 1976 due to complications from a routine flu shot.
+He was buried at Lawn Cemetery in Huntington, Connecticut.

+Works

-Record Flights was written shortly after his Trans-Atlantic flight and published in 1928.
-The book was generally well received by the public and well-reviewed by critics.
-The book covered a diversity of topics other than the Trans-Atlantic flight including his hopes, accomplishments, failures, and even some speculation as to what had happened to pilots who had disappeared over the ocean.
-In the 1940s, he published a revised version of the book that included information about his adventures after the trans-Atlantic flight and his efforts during World War II.
-On the cover, the newly revised book read Record Flights Book One, and below it, a second title was Give ‘em Hell Book Two.
+Chamberlin authored his semi-autobiographical book Record Flights shortly after completing his Trans-Atlantic flight.
+The book, which was published in 1928, was generally well-received by critics.
+In addition to the Trans-Atlantic flight, the book covered a variety of other topics including the author's hopes, accomplishments, failures, and also speculation as to what had happened to pilots who had disappeared over the ocean.
+In the 1940s, he published a revised version of the book that included information about his adventures after the trans-Atlantic flight, and his efforts during World War II.
+On the cover, the newly revised book read Record Flights Book One, and below it, a second title was Give 'em Hell Book Two.